mikealbinson/CustomLibraries/TicketflyBLE/README.md

 #TicketflyBLE
-To use this library you will need to download and include: the RBL_LibCLONE library boards.h
+To use this library you will need to download and include:
+1. the RBL_LibCLONE library
+2. boards.h
-SPI.h //no need to download this, it is in arduino's default library, just include it in your sketch
+3. SPI.h //no need to download this, it is in arduino's default library, just include it in your sketch

+You will also need an RBL nRF8001 bluetooth low energy shield for arduino.

 ##Function Descriptions
 | Function Name     | Description                                                                                                                                                                                                                            | Input Arguments (if any)                                                     | Output Arguments (if any) | Other Important Info                                                                                                         |